Destiny-02/P4P/src/calcTermFrequency/README.md

 - Replace the path in the call(s) to `saveAllRepoTermsToCache` with the path of the codebases
 - Replace the second argument in the call(s) to `main` with the path of the vocabulary file
-- Run the script with `python calcTermFrequency.py`.
+- From the repo root, run the script with `python -m src.calcTermFrequency`.
 - The results will be written to a csv specified in the call(s) to `csvToSheet`.